khaidarovs/slackbot/README.md

 - Changed `new_class` and `existing_class` names as they were causing duplicate errors in our workspace
 - Reduced payload complexity in a couple instances

+### Acceptance Test
+Within the workspace:
+- Execute the command `/join_class cmsc-22002 12-11-22` to be added to an already existing class channel.
+- Execute the command `/join_class bios-12345 03-12-24` to be added to a non-existing class channel.

 # Activity Warning Branch - Matt and Maya G
 ### Running the tests
 First, run the bot to set up connection to the Firebase DB<br />